 Our financial statements were prepared using accounting principles generally accepted in the United States of America applicable to a going concern, which contemplate the realization of assets and liquidation of liabilities in the normal course of business.
-With the exception of the first quarter of fiscal 2022, we have incurred losses from operations since inception, and have an accumulated deficit of \$96,228,295 as of August 31, 2022, compared to \$95,079,817 as of May 31, 2022.
-We had a working capital deficit of \$22,822,630 as of August 31, 2022, compared to a working capital deficit of \$21,228,633 as of May 31, 2022.
+With the exception of the first quarter of fiscal 2022, we have incurred losses from operations since inception, and have an accumulated deficit of \$104,444,249 as of November 30, 2022, compared to \$95,079,817 as of May 31, 2022.
+We had a working capital deficit of \$4,477,594 as of November 30, 2022, compared to a working capital deficit of \$21,228,633 as of May 31, 2022.
 The report of our independent auditors for the year ended May 31, 2022 contained a going concern qualification.

-Our ability to continue as a going concern must be considered in light of the problems, expenses, and complications frequently encountered by early stage companies.
+Our ability to continue as a going concern must be considered in light of the problems, expenses, and complications frequently encountered by early-stage companies.

-Our ability to continue as a going concern is dependent on our ability to generate sufficient cash from operations to meet our cash needs, and to borrow capital and to sell equity to re-finance our debt and support our plans to acquire operating businesses, execute on joint ventures, open processing facilities and finance ongoing operations.
-There can be no assurance that we will be successful in our efforts to raise additional debt or equity capital on reasonable terms, or at all, and/or that cash generated by our future operations will be adequate to meet our needs.
-These factors, among others, indicate that we may be unable to continue as a going concern for a reasonable period of time.
+Our ability to continue as a going concern is dependent on our ability to generate sufficient cash from operations to meet our cash needs and finance our ongoing operations.
+There can be no assurance that cash generated by our future operations will be adequate to meet our needs.